-Sabah is Malaysia’s northernmost state and, together with Sarawak, makes up Malaysian Borneo.
+Sabah is Malaysia’s nothernmost state.
+Together with Sarawak, the two states make up Malaysia Borneo.

 Before its independence in 1963, the British North Borneo Company administered the state as a protectorate of the British Empire.
-For centuries prior to this there were many bloody disputes over the state’s riches attracting raiders and traders from afar, with the Philippines and Indonesia claiming parts of the territory as their own.
+For centuries prior to this, there were many bloody disputes over Sabah’s riches.
+It attracted raiders and traders from afar with the Philippines and Indonesia claiming parts of the territory as their own.

-Fortunately nowadays 32 officially recognized ethnic groups live here in harmony while, at the same time, preserving their own culture, traditions, festivals and custom.
+Fortunately nowadays 32 officially recognised ethnic groups live here in harmony while at the same time preserving their own culture, custom, traditions and festivals.

-Kadazandunsun live mainly on the West Coast to the interior of Sabah and were formerly the main rice producers.
-The culture observes souls and spirits that must be appeased from time to time through specific rituals.
-In these modern times, some of the rituals are less common, accept during important festivals.
+Kadazandusun live mainly on the West Coast of Sabah and were formerly the main rice producers.
+The culture observes souls and spirit that must be appeased from time to time through specific rituals.
+In these modern times, some of the rituals are less common and are performed during important festivals.

 Once regarded as sea gypsies because of their seafaring ways, many Bajaus now enjoy more sedentary lives of rice farming and cattle breeding.
 Legendary Bajau pony riding skills have earned them the nickname “Cowboys of the East” and their colourful costumes (as well as those of their ponies) are greatly admired.